anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <a name="6.4.1"></a>
 ### 6.4.1 Hardware validation
-User need check the BIOS setting, raid configuration, PXE boot order, boot mode, disk capacity for each server.
+Before the installation, the user has to check if each server meets the deployment requirements:
-User need check CPU, memory setting which can meet deployment requirements.
+ - BIOS settings: RAID configuration, PXE boot order and boot mode, disk capacity, CPU, and memory settings,
-User need validate the remote management(IPMI,ILO,BMC) accessibility.
+ - remote management accessibility (for example, IPMI, iLO, BMC),
-User need validate NIC quantity and configuration which can match the requirements.
+ - NIC quantity and configuration.

 <a name="6.4.2"></a>
 ### 6.4.2 Network configuration